Sgt. Slaughter: G.I. Joe and other media

 In the animated series Code Monkeys, Slaughter appeared as Sgt.
 Murder.
 He and Bulk Brogan (Hulk Hogan), "Manly Man" Ricky Ravage (Randy "Macho Man" Savage), and Sergei the Giant (André the Giant) were hired by a video game company to take on their rivals.
 His brother, Tommy Murder, was killed by "The Black Shadow", who really was Black Steve, the company's accountant.

 He appeared on episode #3.6 of Comedy Central's Tosh.0, when he clotheslined Daniel Tosh and put David Wills (a.k.a.
 YouTube's "Crying Wrestling Fan") in a Cobra Clutch during Wills' "Web Redemption" segment.

 In 2014, Sgt.
 Slaughter made a cameo appearance in the RadioShack Super Bowl XLVIII commercial "The '80s Called".

 He later voiced Dr. Military in the 2013 animated series Teen Titans Go! in a two-part episode called "Teen Titans Vroom!"

 Slaughter voiced an adult-oriented version of himself in the animated WWE Network Exclusive show Camp WWE.

 In 2021, Slaughter joined the Masters of the Universe brand, being added to the toyline Masters of the WWEternia.
 His figure came with similar armor to Man-At-Arms, the mentor to He-Man.

+On March 16, 2021, Slaughter was on an episode of WWE's Most Wanted Treasures.

 On March 3, 2024, Slaughter was the subject in an episode of Biography: WWE Legends.

 Slaughter is a playable character in the following video games WWF Wrestlefest, WWE Smackdown!
 Here Comes the Pain, WWE Smackdown! vs. Raw 2008, WWE Legends of WrestleMaina, WWE AllStars, WWE WrestleFest 2012, WWE 2K14, WWE SuperCard, WWE 2K15, WWE 2K16 and WWE Battlegrounds.

 Personal life

 Remus has two daughters with his ex-wife, Diane Kopp.
 Remus also makes frequent appearances at comic book and wrestling conventions.

+He has been reported that starting with former U.S. President Jimmy Carter, and then followed by Carter's successors Ronald Reagan, George H.W.
+Bush and Bill Clinton, he would be invited to the White House.